Semi-Quantum Money: Introduction

 The work of~\cite{HS20} is somewhat relevant to what we do here, but from a device-independent point of view of private quantum money.
 There, the bank provides a secret key to an untrusted mint, and the mint produces the quantum banknote itself.
 An assumption is made on the mint regarding the dimension of the state that it outputs.
-While \cite{HS20} do not use the definition of a mini-scheme as we do here (\cref{def:QM_mini_scheme}), their work features a private quantum money construction with mini-scheme security while not proving full scheme security (\cref{def:security_interactive_money}).
+While \cite{HS20} do not use the definition of a mini-scheme as we do here (\cref{def:QM_mini_scheme}), their work features a private quantum money construction with mini-scheme security while not proving full scheme security (\cref{def:security_private_interactive_money}).
 Their scheme is also classically verifiable.
 To conclude, the main advantage of their scheme is that it is unconditionally secure, while the main disadvantages are that the scheme does not provide classical minting, there is an additional assumption on the dimension of the output register, and there is no security proof as a full quantum money scheme.

-A very recent work of \cite{AGKZ20} introduced a public quantum money with completely classical communication.
+A very recent work of Amos et al. \cite{AGKZ20} introduced a public quantum money with completely classical communication.
 Their construction allows users to transfer money using classical communication only, requiring no interaction with a bank.
 However, the security is proved only with respect to an oracle.

 A recent work of \cite{ACGH19} also shows a parallel repetition theorem, though their result is slightly different, and their proof techniques are completely different.